-The financial statements have been prepared in accordance with Financial Reporting Standard 102 and with the Statement of Recommended Practice 'Financial Statements of Investment Trust Companies and Venture Capital Trusts'.
-The financial statements are prepared in Sterling which is the functional currency of the Company and rounded to the nearest \pounds '000.
+The financial statements have been prepared in accordance with Financial Reporting Standard 102 and with the AlC's Statement of Recommended Practice 'Financial Statements of Investment Trust Companies and Venture Capital Trusts' issued in November 2014 and updated in February 2018 with consequential amendments.
+The financial statements are prepared in Sterling which is the functional currency of the Company and rounded to the nearest £'000.
 They have also been prepared on a going concern basis and on the assumption that approval as an investment trust will continue to be granted.

 The Directors have, at the time of approving the financial statements, a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 Thus they continue to adopt the going concern basis of accounting in preparing the financial statements.
-Further detail is included in the Directors' Report (unaudited) on page 34.
+Further detail is included in the Directors' Report (unaudited) on page 32.